-We know that bird beaks are specialized for feeding.
+We know that bird beaks are specialized for feeding and daily tasks.
 Birds of prey have strong, curved beaks with sharp edges to help them tear meat.
 Falcons specialize even further, adding a tomial tooth to help them kill prey.
 Dabbling ducks have tiny, comb-like structures on their beaks to strain small animals, insects and plants from water and mud, while piscivorous ducks have saw-like structures to help them hold on to struggling fish.
 But what about bird tongues or, more specifically, bald eagle tongues?
 Are they specialized as well?

 Let's start by taking a look at Mom and Dad's tongues!